igsemenov/triellipt/README.md

 # <img src="./docs/configs/logo.png" width="30" height="30"> triellipt

-An adaptive finite-element solver for elliptic and parabolic PDEs.
+A lightweight finite-element solver for elliptic and parabolic PDEs.

 - Capable of solving steady-state and transient convection-diffusion problems.
 - Suitable for basic elliptic problems, such as electrostatics and Helmholtz-type equations.